 What is Yi Peng Floating Lantern Festival?

-The Yi Peng festival is an annual celebration held in northern Thailand.
+The Yi Peng Festival is an annual celebration held in northern Thailand.
 It is also known as the “Festival of Lights.”
-The festival’s primary purpose is to commemorate the release of the spirit of a great teacher and significant in Buddhist culture.
+The festival’s primary purpose is to commemorate the release of the spirit of a great teacher and their significance in Buddhist culture.

 Tour the city to get the feel of what it is like to live in this ancient town.
 On the day of the festival, it is a good idea to arrive a couple of hours early.